45% of Americans usually make New Years Resolutions with weight loss being the most prominent goal.

-Unsubstantiated claims based on cherry picked research has become the norm for savvy marketers paying metric butt loads (a precise calculation) of money on ads in an attempt to target insecure men and women.
+Unsubstantiated claims based on cherry picked research has become the norm for savvy marketers paying large sums of money on ads in an attempt to target insecure men and women.
 I actually know somebody who sells an online fitness program based on psuedo-science that promises a six-pack in weeks that buys ads on the popular free dating site Plenty of Fish.
 He targets single males aged 25-40 who describe themselves as having “a few extra pounds” and get responses to less than 1 in 10 of their messages.

 On any given day, at least 3 of the books in the top 10 on Amazon have to do with the latest buzz diet or celebrity endorsed fitness or nutrition book.
 Most people need to stick to one adequate program and be consistent.
 Promising them the next best thing is impairing their success.

 I can go on but I won’t because this is not a rant.
 This article is about why the fitness industry is failing and what needs to be done to create wide scale change.

 People Are Smart

 Availability of fitness information is not the issue.
 At any point somebody can walk into a magazine store and, for less then $10, pick up a glossy issue of a fitness mag and get multiple workouts that, if followed, will yield good results.
 That same person can then turn on YouTube on their phone while they train and get expert instruction on form for whatever exercise they want.

 Nutrition isn’t difficult for most people and diet plans rarely work because there’s lackluster adherence.
 A person that drinks wine every night knows it’s not good for their health.
 Your client who binges on crispy chips, creamy cupcakes, or crunchy chocolate knows that it’s curtailing their weight loss plans.